MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-how-create-contacts-new-customers-vendors-bank-accounts.md

 ms.search.keywords: relationship, client, prospect ms.date: 10/01/2018
 ms.author: jswymer
+redirect_url: marketing-create-contact-companies
 ms.translationtype: HT
-ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
+ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: 07c56f109ee2e4c348c0f654ceadc4018174c0d5
+ms.openlocfilehash: 9125e31ce579b6cda55aee8a79cb299e3c4d75a0
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/28/2018
+ms.lasthandoff: 11/26/2018

 ---
 # <a name="create-a-customer-vendor-or-bank-account-from-a-contact"></a>Create a Customer, Vendor, or Bank Account From a Contact
 You may want to record some of your existing contacts as customers, vendors, or bank accounts.
 Creating a customer, vendor, or bank account from a contact enables you use existing data.
 When you create a customer, vendor, or bank account this way, it is synchronised with the contact.
 Synchronisation makes information that is common between contacts and customers, vendors, or bank account the same.

-Before you can record contacts this way, you must specify a business relation code for customers, vendors, and bank accounts in the **Marketing Setup** window.
-If you will be recording contacts as bank accounts, you must also specify numbers series for bank accounts in the **General Ledger Setup** window.
+Before you can record contacts this way, you must specify a business relation code for customers, vendors, and bank accounts on the **Marketing Setup** page.
+If you will be recording contacts as bank accounts, you must also specify numbers series for bank accounts on the **General Ledger Setup** page.

 ## <a name="to-create-a-contact-as-a-customer-vendor-or-bank-account"></a>To create a contact as a customer, vendor, or bank account
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Contacts**, and then choose the related link.